The Future Looks Bright

 How can I save 10% on my Apprentice wages?

-IEC Chesapeake has just gotten its 2014 standards approved, which includes provisions concerning wage percentage and fringe percentage that will save you 10% on wages on all State Registered Apprentices.
+IEC Chesapeake Standards includes provisions concerning wage percentage and fringe percentage that will save you 10% on wages on all State Registered Apprentices.
 For more details, contact us.

 Do you still have questions?